electrikmilk/cherrilang.org/language/raw-actions.md

 # Raw Action

+{: .note }
+In a future release, string interpolation will be possible in parameter values.

 You can write a raw definition of an action not defined inside of Cherri, in Cherri.

 ```ruby